Friday July 2, 2021

 |Complicates handling of HTTP status codes to identify errors||Uses HTTP status codes to identify errors easily|

-This is the breakdown of how the query is constructed.
+This is a breakdown of how a query is constructed.
 Three main parts are considered: 1) operation type, 2) operation endpoint, 3) requested fields.

 Queries.
 Queries define what queries you can run on your GraphQL API.
 By convention, there should be a RootQuery, which contains all the existing queries.
-In the example, the comment here shows how it looks on the rest API.
-In parenthesis around brackets, we see an argument that has to be a unique identifier, and after a colon is the type user.
-It shows what has to be returned when we do this query, so it returns the user.
+In the example, the comment here shows how it looks on a REST API.
+In parentheses around brackets, we see an argument that has to be a unique identifier, and after a colon is the type user.
+It shows what has to be returned when we perform this query, so it returns the user.
 The project query will return the project, the task query will turn the list of tasks, and so on.

 Resolvers.
 The resolver function gives a specific set of instructions for converting the operations of GraphQL into data.
-It is basically a controller function, the logic of what has to be returned (resolvers for queries) when that query happens and the user asks for the data, and resolvers for mutation are used when the user seeks to update or delete the data.
+It is basically a controller function, the logic for what has to be returned (resolvers for queries) when that query happens and a user asks for data, and resolvers for mutation are used when a user seeks to update or delete data.

 Schema.
-With types, queries and mutations, we define the GraphQL schema, which is what the GraphQL endpoint exposes to the world.
+With types, queries and mutations, we define a GraphQL schema, which is what the GraphQL endpoint exposes to the world.

-Two main resources to step deeper into the GraphQL field:
+Here are two main resources to delve deeper into GraphQL:

 The GraphQL server API can be used as a gateway to other microservices, talking directly to the database or other REST APIs.
-Thus, you could have multiple REST APIs, get that data and make it one single source of truth.
+Thus, you could have multiple REST APIs, get that data and convert it to one single source of information.